supertestnet/examiner/README.md

 I recently explored the tracability of monero and found this gem from Ciphertrace: https://news.bitcoin.com/ciphertrace-enhanced-monero-tracing-capabilities-governments/

 It's a really neat visualizer of the monero blockchain with a way to trace it.
-And I wanted ot make something similar.
+And I wanted to make something similar.
 So I did!
 Please help me improve it.

 # How to try it